Catholic Church and Nazi Germany: The Nazis take power

 The coalition developed slowly; the Centre Party's Heinrich Brüning, Chancellor from 1930 to 1932, was unable to reach terms with Hitler and governed with the support of the president and the army rather than parliament.
 With the backing of Kurt von Schleicher and Hitler's approval, the 84-year-old Paul von Hindenburg (a conservative monarchist) appointed Catholic monarchist Franz von Papen to replace Brüning as chancellor in June 1932.
 Papen was active in the resurgence of the right-wing Harzburg Front, and had fallen out with the Centre Party.
 He hoped, ultimately, to outmaneuver Hitler.

 After the July 1932 federal elections, the Nazis were the largest party in the Reichstag.
 Hitler withdrew his support for Papen, and demanded the chancellorship; Hindenburg refused.
 The Nazis approached the Centre Party to form a coalition, but no agreement was reached.
 Papen dissolved Parliament, and the Nazi vote declined in the November 1932 federal election.
 Hindenburg appointed Schleicher as chancellor, and the aggrieved Papen came to an agreement with Hitler.
 Hindenburg appointed Hitler chancellor on 30 January 1933, in a coalition between the Nazis and the DNVP.
-Papen was to serve as vice-chancellor in a majority-conservative cabinet, falsely believing that he could "tame" Hitler.
+Papen was to serve as vice-chancellor in a majority-conservative cabinet, mistakenly believing that he could "tame" Hitler.
 Papen spoke out against Nazi excesses and narrowly escaped death in the Night of the Long Knives, when he ceased to openly criticize Hitler's government.
 German Catholics greeted the Nazi takeover with apprehension, since leading clergy had been warning about Nazism for years.
 A threatening, albeit sporadic at first, persecution of the Catholic Church in Germany began.